-A realized profit or loss is a capital
+A realized profit or loss is a capital gain or a loss that is the

 result of a completed transaction.
 Realized profits are usually